View the most popular items in our shop

-Our 2017 winter Show Space display, Keeping Warm, includes an old-fashioned cylindrical handwarmer: a muff.
-Fashion curator Beatrice Behlen examines the history and design of these curious accessories, as represented in the museum's collection.
+Women's winter fashion once featured a curious and old-fashioned cylindrical handwarmer: the muff.
+Fashion curator Beatrice Behlen examines the history and design of these odd accessories, as represented in the museum's collection.

 There are not many garments or accessories I wish would make a comeback.
 I am glad I do not have to totter about in hobble skirts, swim in woollen bathing suits or sport spats – well, the latter could be useful occasionally.
 But maybe we should orchestrate a return of the muff – no sniggering at the back!